subsquid/docs/docs/tutorials/bayc/step-one-indexing-transfers.md

 03:56:02 INFO  sqd:processor Parsed a Transfer of token 6326 from 0x0000000000000000000000000000000000000000 to 0xb136c6A1Eb83d0b4B8e4574F28e622A57F8EF01A
 03:56:02 INFO  sqd:processor Parsed a Transfer of token 4407 from 0x082C99d47E020a00C95460D50a83338d509A0e3a to 0x5cf0E6da6Ec2bd7165edcD52D3d31f2528dCf007
 ```
-Full code can be found at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/be0ebfadff4be69f4d2f6a68418274b87adb707e).
+The full code can be found at [this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/be0ebfadff4be69f4d2f6a68418274b87adb707e).

 ## Extending and persisting the data